Sachsenhausen Concentration Camp Tour

 To reach Sachsenhausen from Berlin, you have several transportation options:

-• Train: Take the S1 train from Berlin’s Hauptbahnhof (main station) and get off at Oranienburg.
-From there, it’s a short bus ride or a 20-minute walk to the camp.
+Train: The central station is the Hauptbahnhof in Berlin; take the S1 train and alight at Oranienburg.
+From there, it is about twenty minutes by bus or a brisk twenty-minute walk to the camp.

-• Self-Drive: If you prefer driving, you can rent a car in Berlin and follow the signs to Sachsenhausen.
-Parking is available near the camp.
+Self-Drive: If however driving is your option then you can hire a car in Berlin and follow the directions the signs leading to Sachsenhausen.
+There is invariably parking space about the camp.

 Opening Hours and Admission